Wireless Network Security

 Protocol Security Recommendation

-Open (no password) None — all traffic visible Never use for work
+Open (no password) None, all traffic visible Never use for work

-WEP Broken — cracked in minutes Never use
+WEP Broken, cracked in minutes Never use

-WPA (TKIP) Weak — deprecated Upgrade immediately
+WPA (TKIP) Weak and deprecated Upgrade immediately

 WPA2-Personal (PSK) Adequate for home Use 16+ char passphrase

-WPA2-Enterprise Strong Corporate standard — uses individual credentials
+WPA2-Enterprise Strong Corporate standard, issues individual credentials

 WPA3 Best available Preferred; mandatory for new deployments